 - A. Students in grades 4 through 12 attending a public or private school in Humboldt County which has filed an "Intent to Participate" form are eligible to enter. - B. All projects must be entered by a School Science Fair Coordinator.
-Students and parents cannot enter projects directly to the County Science Fair. - C. The School Science Fair Coordinator will be responsible for reviewing all entries from his or her school to ensure compliance with County regulations. - D. Each project must be entered separately on the Google Docs form.
+Students and parents cannot enter projects directly to the County Science Fair. - C. The School Science Fair Coordinator will be responsible for reviewing all entries from his or her school to ensure compliance with County regulations. - D. Each project must be entered separately at https://hcoe.org/virtual-science-fair.